 Strangely, my driver’s food hadn’t even arrived.

 of their trip.
-Like the one about the foreign passenger who
+Like the one about the foreign passenger who kept staring

-fleeing pell mell when their order arrived and the family took it and started walking
+when their order arrived and the family took it and started walking

 home.
 It was a beautiful scene.
-It was a lonely scene from my point of
+It was a lonely scene from my point

-need my luggage anyway.
+didn’t need my luggage anyway.
 I was given my old assigned seat over

 advice, even Martha Stewart insider-trading advice, there are no guarantees.

 Somewhere between Kevin Bacon and Andy Warhol is the land we call

 15 Minutes of Separation (or Six Degrees of Fame).

 ** Officially known as the "Congreso